vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 118 Fleet, Dr. 235n, 634n, 706 Flesh-eating, at sraddhas by brāhmanas

-424; Mitaksara and Kalpataru written about 1100-1120 A.D. do not express ly say that flesh-eating is forbidden in the Kali age 424; Vasiştha and Manu
+424; Mitaksara and Kalpataru written about 1100-1120 A.D. do not express ly say that flesh-eating is forbidden in the Kali age 424; Vasiṣtha and Manu

 appear to be in two minds about 425 Food, cooked along with hair or